Circumpolar Rock Garden

 that I had gotten something a bit showier, or a full sized

 birch.
 The leaves are really cute.
-Spring
+For

-have.
+lilacs.
 I recommend it

 highly.